Caleb Smith State Park

 Address: 581 West Jericho Turnpike, Smithtown, NY 11787

-Website: Caleb Smith State Park Preserve (This link leaves the DEC website)
+Website: Caleb Smith State Park Preserve (leaves DEC website)

 Photo credits: South Carolina Department of Natural Resources, John Williams, Jim Clayton